You’ve been told that people with Down Syndrome can’t get life insurance. However, that is not true.

 People with Down Syndrome can obtain life insurance.
 That is right.

-If you have a relative or loved one with Down Syndrome and are thinking about obtaining life insurance on them, you have come to the right place.
+If you have a relative, family member, or loved one with Down Syndrome and are thinking about obtaining life insurance on his or her life, you have come to the right place.
 We have helped many families with children, young adults, and older adults with Down Syndrome obtain life insurance.

-Not all types of life insurance are available.
-Moreover, there is a process if you want to obtain life insurance on someone who has Down Syndrome.
-We explain all of this and a major pitfall many people, families, and even agents overlook.
+Not all types of life insurance are available, though.
+Life insurance options are limited.
+Moreover, there is a process if you want to obtain life insurance for someone who has Down Syndrome.
+We explain all of this and a major pitfall many people, families, and even agents, overlook.

-In this guide, we describe how you can obtain life insurance on your loved one or relative with Down Syndrome.
+In this guide, we describe how you can obtain life insurance for your loved one or relative with Down Syndrome.
 Specifically, we tell you:

-Let’s start and answer the question, “Why is it so hard to get life insurance on someone with Down Syndrome?”
+Let’s start and answer the question, “Why is it so hard to get life insurance for someone with Down Syndrome?”
+It’s an honest and good question.

 Why Is It Hard For Someone With Down Syndrome To Get Life Insurance?

 Let’s be clear.
 This means that traditionally underwritten life insurance is hard to obtain for people with Down Syndrome.
-However, life insurance options exist.
+However, the good news is that life insurance options exist.
 Let’s talk about those options next.

 Life Insurance Options For People With Down Syndrome